canton7/ec2manager/README.md

 1. `ec2manager/setup`: This is an executable file (don't forget the shebang!) which is executed once the volume has been mounted.
 Use it to install any necessary packages, etc.
 2. `ec2manager/ports`: This text file contains the ports which needs to be opened.
-The format is one port of range per line, of the format `fromport-toport/protocol`, e.g. `1000-2000/tcp`.
+The format is one port or range per line, of the format `fromport-toport/protocol`, e.g. `1000-2000/tcp`.
 If you only want to open one port, that's allowed -- e.g. `1000/tcp` -- and if you want to open both TCP and UDP, skip that bit -- e.g. `2000` or `2000-2010`.
 3. `ec2manager/runcmd`: This text file has a single line, which is the suggested command used to start the server.
 This is run from the root of the mounted volume.